cpj/winter-2012/01_week_one/README.md

 - Create a personal account on [github.com](http://github.com)

 ### git + github
+- Make a practice git repository and push it to github using these instructions: [Create a Repo](http://help.github.com/create-a-repo/)
 - Follow and fork the [cpj winter-2012 repository](https://github.com/cpj/winter-2012).
 - Create a personal github pages website.
 [Use these instructions](http://pages.github.com/).
 - Work together to create a github pages website for the cpj.
 Note that I've [gotten it started for you](https://github.com/cpj/cpj.github.com).